 With the fall of Fort Fisher in January 1865, the river was forever closed.
-Wilmington fell a month later at the Battle of the Forks largely due to the fighting of the USCT portrayed in the Requiem glasshouse.
+Wilmington fell a month later at the Battle of the Forks, due largely to the fighting of the USCT portrayed in the Requiem glasshouse.
+The following month the war was over.

 The Requiem glasshouse is in the permanent collection of the Cameron Art Museum.